clickpew/lets-play-hacking/wallabys-nightmare.md

 Sopel is My Friend
 ------------------

 In using the bot, I find some difficulty with running bash or Python commands.
-They're all erroring out, and I'm starting to think it's the bot itself.
-I can do simple commands like `whoami` and `pwd` but it can't execute past that.
+They're all erroring out; I can do simple commands like `whoami` and `pwd` but it can't execute past that.
+Flags and commands past the first get dropped.

 ```
 <wallabysbot> FileNotFoundError: [Errno 2] No such file or directory: 'python -c \'import